 Applicants are reminded to check that they referred to the latest guidance notes as available on the Foundation's website, and that they have filled in the latest available version of the application form that is available for download from the website.
 Only the latest version at the time of application will be accepted.

 2. Rationale for Intervention

-This measure falls under Objective 1 of the Majjistral LDS - Development of the cultural landscape, social heritage and tourism product of the rural territory.
+This measure falls under Objective 1 of the Majjistral LDS - To restore and maintain cultural, historical and artistic patrimony.